VPE (Entertainment Payment Voucher)

 - Review these guidelines if you are reimbursing for parking expenses.

 - Late Vouchers: Any voucher processed more than 60 days from date of purchase or service must be accompanied by a memo (on departmental letterhead) from the Chair/Director explaining why the voucher is being submitted late.
-If the voucher is for a reimbursement for the Chair/Director, it must be signed by Jamie Southerland which can be scanned and submitted electronically to Michelle Hughes.
+If the voucher is for a reimbursement for the Chair/Director, it must be signed by Associate Dean Jamie Southerland which can be scanned and submitted electronically to Michelle Hughes.

 - There may be rare occasions where $65/person will prove to be insufficient for a particular event.
-If that is the case, please request an exception, in advance, from Assistant Dean Jamie Southerland.
+If that is the case, please request an exception, in advance, from Associate Dean Jamie Southerland.
 Approval of these requests will be granted in only the most compelling of circumstances, and rarely, if ever, will they be approved after-the-fact.

 Last Modified: 15 November 2013